xiangjunn/tp/docs/DeveloperGuide.md

 **Preconditions:** List of events to be sorted is displayed.

-**Guarantees:** The displayed list of events is sorted lexicographically according to the specified field, if the given field and command syntax are valid.
+**Guarantees:** The displayed list of events is sorted lexicographically according to the specified field, if the given field is valid.

-**MSS**
+***MSS***

 1. User decides on a field to sort by.

 2. User sorts the list.

-3. SAS sorts the list of events by the field provided in step 2.
+3. SAS sorts the list of events by the specified field provided in step 2.

-3. SAS displays the sorted list of events.
+4. SAS displays the sorted list of events.

     Use case ends

 **Extensions**

-* 1a.
+* 2a.
 SAS detects that the input is an invalid field.

-    * 1a1.
+    * 2a1.
 SAS requests for a correct input.

-    * 1a2.
+    * 2a2.
 User enters a new input.

-    Steps 1a1-1a2 are repeated until user enters a valid field.
+    Steps 2a1-2a2 are repeated until user enters a valid field.

-    Use case resumes from step 2.
+    Use case resumes from step 3.

-* 1b.
+* 2b.
 SAS detects that the input contains more than one field.

-    * 1a1.
+    * 2b1.
 SAS sorts the list by the first field entered.

-    Use case resumes from step 3.
+    Use case resumes from step 4.

 * *a.
 User chooses not to sort the list.